-Here are some simple things you can do to contribute to LCA:
+Here are some simple ways you can support LCA:

 Give a gift card to a store that sells school supplies.
-This is a great gift because it enables a teacher to stock up on a supply when they run low.
+This is a great gift as it enables a teacher to stock up on a supply when they run low.

 Donate one thing.
-Buy and donate one box or crayons, or one package of pens.
-If you don’t have money to spend, donate a supply in your house that you no longer use.
+Donate one box of crayons, one pack of folders, or one package of pens.
+If you don’t have money to spend, donate a supply in your house that you no longer use!
 Donations don’t have to be large or costly.
 Every item makes a difference!